 7. Give Feedback

-In a majority of group classes, I’ve ever taught over the years, I’d say there were at least one or two higher-level learners, one or two lower-level learners, and the rest somewhere in between.
-That means they can help each other.
-They can learn from each other’s issues.
-Higher level learners can show other class members how to communicate.
+In the majority of online group ESL classes, there were at least one or two students with a higher or lower level of English than the class average.
+That means higher-level learners can show other class members how to communicate.
 They provide examples and even encouragement to the lower level learners that it is possible to achieve higher levels of English skills.

 And remember, each person in your class is an individual.
 That means each member has difficulties in areas that are not the same as the other class members.
-So, as one learner has difficulties in an area, you give feedback.
-That feedback can be used to either reinforce learning in other class members or teach them as well.
+So, give feedback that can be used to reinforce learning in other class members.

 On the other hand, language learners tend to get stuck in certain common areas (e.g. present perfect verb tense, preposition use, and collocations).
 As each member is allowed or encouraged to participate in the class, they will reveal these issues.
 Each time you provide feedback, you are helping all the other learners with the same issue.
-Therefore, feedback is invaluable in the classroom, and a very good reason why the teacher should talk less.
-And this is why class members ought to be allowed more time and opportunities to use the language.
+Therefore, feedback is invaluable in the online ESL classroom, and a very good reason why the teacher should talk less to give students more time and opportunities to use the English language.